ClickStart Mortgage logo

 ClickStart Mortgage Review

 Martha Rodriguez operates as a Branch Manager and loan officer (NMLS# 989918) for SecurityNational Mortgage Company, serving the Phoenix, Arizona market from their location at 5100 N 99th Ave, Unit 101.
 She is part of SecurityNational Mortgage Company (Co.
 NMLS #3116), a mortgage lender offering a full range of home financing products.
-Rodriguez positions herself as a community-focused loan officer with specific expertise serving the Hispanic community, offering bilingual support in English and Spanish to guide borrowers through the mortgage process.
+Rodriguez positions herself as a community-focused loan officer with specific experience context serving the Hispanic community, offering bilingual support in English and Spanish to guide borrowers through the mortgage process.

 SecurityNational Mortgage offers competitive interest rates across multiple loan product types, including fixed-rate conventional mortgages, FHA loans, VA loans, jumbo loans, and down-payment assistance programs.
 The company provides the full mortgage lifecycle services: pre-qualification and pre-approval, loan processing, rate lock-in options, and closing.
 They also offer educational resources including calculators, FAQs, loan payment charts, and an SNapp mobile application for document upload and account management.